Fritz (chess): History

-Fritz 15 was released on November 25, 2015 with new features, including switching to Vasik Rajlich's famous Rybka engine.
+Fritz 15 was released on November 25, 2015, with new features, including switching to Vasik Rajlich's famous Rybka engine.
 Handicap and Fun mode was dropped, but there is now a function for pawn and piece handicaps (e.g. ceding pawn and move).

-Fritz 16 was released on November 12, 2017 with a new Easy game mode which provides for assisted calculation marking good moves with a green circle and bad moves with a red one.
+Fritz 16 was released on November 12, 2017, with a new Easy game mode which provides for assisted calculation marking good moves with a green circle and bad moves with a red one.
 This version again uses the Rybka engine.

-Fritz 17 was released on November 12, 2019, and uses the Ginkgo engine.
+Fritz 17 was released on November 12, 2019, and uses the Ginkgo engine, written by Frank Schneider.
 Fritz 18 was released on November 16, 2021.

-On March 30, 2022, Fritz 18 Neuronal was released that supplemented Fritz's handcrafted evaluation with a efficiently updatable neural network.
+On March 30, 2022, Fritz 18 Neuronal was released that supplemented Fritz's handcrafted evaluation with an efficiently updatable neural network.

+On 14 November 2023, Fritz 19 was released.
+It features 6 different computer opponents and a new opening training repertoire.

 In July 2021, the developers of the open source Stockfish chess engine filed a lawsuit against Chessbase alleging that Fat Fritz 2.0 is a derivative of Stockfish and is in violation of a "central obligation" of Stockfish's GNU General Public License.
-In November 2022, a settlement was reached in which was agreed that the license obligations of the GPL-3.0 for the products Fat Fritz 2 and Houdini 6 have not been complied with.
+In November 2022, a settlement was reached in which it was agreed that the license obligations of the GPL-3.0 for the products Fat Fritz 2 and Houdini 6 have not been complied with.
 In the future, Chessbase will comply with the license terms and to adequately inform the public about the use of the Stockfish software in its products.

+In May 2025 Chessbase released Fritz 20.
+The estimated increase in Elo was quoted as 80, giving Fritz 20 a rating of 3580.